|Make a wish today|

 We work with vulnerable children in schools which are in desperate need of support.
 We established schools in two different poor communities.
 You will have the opportunity to either assist teachers in taking lessons or deliver your own lessons for the children.
 The children are very eager to learn and delight the opportunity to experience different teaching methods and varying lessons.

-CIDS4kids works with needy children in Schools and street children and this brought about the establishment of two primary schools to help educate needy children for free at primary level.
+A small volunteer based charity organization helping abandoned, orphaned and needy vulnerable children in Sierra Leone, regardless of tribe or religion.
+We works with needy children in Schools and street children and this brought about the establishment of two primary schools to help educate needy children for free at primary level.
 One of the schools is located in Freetown and the other is located in a remote village about 80 miles away from the capital city.
-These educational services is currently providing cheaper private school education for children from average earning families and free education to orphans and underprivileged children in Freetown total to 110.
+One of these educational services is currently providing cheaper private school education for children from average earning families and free education to orphans and underprivileged children in Freetown total to 110.
 And a total of 120 orphans and underprivileged children at the school in the remote village of Kambia Makama village in the Makama Chiefdom Port Loko District.

 Who can volunteer

 All high school graduates, teachers and retired teachers.
-Any healthy with the love heart to help needy children.
+Any healthy male or female with a loving heart to help needy children.

 Students learn by rote (rote learning is a memorization technique based on repetition) and therefore, do not always have underpinning knowledge.
 This means that lesson delivery is often less interactive than in the West.
 Teachers will be either fully or partly qualified.
 A syllabus is followed using a text book and lessons are delivered accordingly.
 It is not uncommon for teachers to answer their phone during lessons, or leave their class unattended to focus on something else that requires their attention.